Berberis vulgaris: benefits, dosage, contraindications

 Cyclosporine: strong interaction

-Berberine, the major active compound in barberry, can reduce the metabolism and increase the serum levels of cyclosporine.
+Berberine, the active constituent of barberry, can reduce metabolism and increase cyclosporine serum levels.
 Berberine may inhibit cytochrome P450 3A4 (CYP3A4), which metabolizes cyclosporine.

 Cytochrome P450 3A4: moderate interaction